jesstelford/esnext-generation/advanced-iterables/problem.md

 method was chosen to allow both general usage iteration (as we have seen in the previous lessons), but also to enable more advanced techniques.

-The creation of Iterables is an area with a lot of flexibility.
-In _Introduction To Iterators_, we created an Iterable that iterated a fixed set of numbers.
+The creation of Iterators is an area with a lot of flexibility.
+In _Introduction To Iterators_, we created an Iterator that iterated a fixed set of numbers.
-What if we wanted to create an Iterable that iterated a dynamic set of numbers, or any other data?
+What if we wanted to create an Iterator that iterated a dynamic set of numbers, or any other data?

-Both the function which creates the Iterable (`max()` in _Introduction To Iterators_), and the `.next()` method on the Iterator itself can accept any arbitrary parameters - they're only functions after all.
-This allows us to build up dynamic Iterables.
+Both the function which creates the Iterator, and the `.next()` method on the Iterator itself can accept any arbitrary parameters - they're only functions after all.

+This is where the power of Iterators lies: usage of `.next()` combined with the ability to generate dynamic sets of numbers or data gives us a unified interface for defining not only finite number sequences, but also abstract sequences, and operations on those abstract sequences.

 ----

 # Your Mission

-Write a function to generate iterators, `generate()`, that returns an infinite Iterable. i.e.; an Iterable that never returns `done: true`.
+Write a function to generate iterators, `generate()`, that returns an infinite Iterator. i.e.; an Iterator that never returns `done: true`.

-The Iterable should return all even numbers >= 2 if the first parameter to `generate()` is `true`, and return all odd numbers >= 1 if the first parameter to `generate()` is `false`.
+The Iterator should return all even numbers >= 2 if the first parameter to `generate()` is `true`, and return all odd numbers >= 1 if the first parameter to `generate()` is `false`.